 This chapter describes how to use JPA with the Java Architecture for XML Binding (JAXB)-the Java EE standard for mapping POJOs (Plain Old Java Objects) to XML-and its Mapping Objects to XML (MOXy) extensions to map JPA entities to XML.
-Mapping JPA entities to XML is useful when you want to create a data access service with Java API for RESTful Web Services (JAX-RS), Java API for XML Web Services (JAX-WS), or Spring.
+Mapping JPA entities to XML is useful when you want to create a data access service with Java API for Restful Web Services (JAX-RS), Java API for XML Web Services (JAX-WS), or Spring.

-This chapter contains the following topics:
+This chapter includes the following topics:

-- Section 15.1, "Introduction to the Solution" - Section 15.2, "Binding JPA Entities to XML" - Section 15.3, "Mapping Simple Java Values to XML Text Nodes" - Section 15.4, "Using XML Metadata Representation to Override JAXB Annotations" - Section 15.5, "Using XPath Predicates for Mapping" - Section 15.6, "Using Dynamic JAXB/MOXy" - Section 15.7, "Additional Resources"
+- Section 15.1, "Introduction to the Solution" - Section 15.2, "Binding JPA Entities to XML" - Section 15.3, "Mapping Simple Java Values to XML Text Nodes" - Section 15.4, "Using XML Metadata Representation to Override JAXB Annotations" - Section 15.5, "Using XPath Predicates for Mapping" - Section 15.6, "Using Dynamic JAXB/MOXy"